Average FEMA Payment and How to Make a Claim

 The first step in getting paid is collecting all the necessary documentation needed for your proof of loss.
-Once your proof of loss is signed and provided to the adjuster, they can get started on the claim payment part of the process.
+Once your proof of loss is signed and provided to the adjuster, they can get started on the claim payment process.
 It may take a while for you to get paid on a FEMA claim, but you can request an advance or partial payment if needed.
-Be sure and ask about this.